The Truth About Schizophrenia: Facts And Myths Debunked

 Hallucinations and delusions: The truth about schizophrenia

 Schizophrenia is a mental disorder that can be highly complex.
-It usually impacts the thoughts, behavior, and feelings of individuals with the disorder.
+The condition often impacts thoughts, behavior, and feelings.
 People with schizophrenia may find it hard to succeed at work or school due to highly impactful symptoms, such as hallucinations and delusions.
-These symptoms, along with social withdrawal, can make it more challenging for individuals to build strong, lasting interpersonal relationships.
+These symptoms, along with social withdrawal, can make building strong, lasting interpersonal relationships difficult for some people.

 Schizophrenia is a rare mental health condition